ToshioCP/Rake-tutorial-for-beginners-en/sec5.md

 ```

-The Markdown files in `example/example5` have already been modified with metadata and headings.

-Run Rake on `example/example5`.
+Change your current directory to `example/example5` and run Rake.

 ```
 $ rake